Gil's Thrilling (And Filling) Blog

 Burritos Alinstante – Albuquerque, New Mexico

-Although the tortillas are no longer made in the old-fashioned ways, food preparation is still an in-house process.
+Although the tortillas at Burritos Alinstante are no longer made in the old-fashioned ways, food preparation is still an in-house, hand-crafted process.
 Everything on the menu is made fresh daily from scratch.
+Gleaming metal vessels hold the ingredients in readiness until an order is placed.
 Place your order and almost in an instant, your burrito will be ready for you.
+If that sounds too much like “just add water and your burrito will be ready,” that’s certainly not a case.
+The well-practiced hands of the restaurant’s staff are so deft that your wait will be minimal.

-The menu offers twelve burrito choices plus the breakfast burrito and build your own options.
+The menu offers twelve burrito choices plus a breakfast burrito (available only until noon) and build your own options (pick one meat, red or green chile, shredded or nacho cheese and two more ingredients).
 You can have your burritos smothered in red or green chile or hand-held with the chile inside.
 Combination plates include beans (prepared with lard for that wonderfully authentic New Mexican taste) and Spanish rice.
+You can also order nachos, Frito pie, tamale bowl and a taco plate.
+Several ala carte items such as salsa and chips, guacamole, tacos and tamales are also available.

 Burritos Alinstante